bordoley/reactive-js/docs/interfaces/streaming.CacheLike.md

 [streaming](../modules/streaming.md).CacheLike

-A container that returns a CacheStream when subscribed to.
+A cache stream that support transaction updates of a collection of keys and observing the changing values of individual keys.

 ## Type parameters